 Applicants from the following countries do not need to submit a TOEFL or IELTS score: American Samoa, Australia, Bahamas, Barbados, Belize, Canada (except Quebec), Dominica, Grenada, Grand Cayman, Guyana, Ireland, Jamaica, Liberia, New Zealand, Trinidad/Tobago, United Kingdom, U.S. Pacific Trust.

 Applicants to all graduate programs are evaluated on The University of Texas at Austin requirements for graduate admission.
 Some programs may have stricter requirements.
 The graduate admissions committee will not review nor make decisions on incomplete files.
 It is the applicant's responsibility to ensure the file is complete by the deadline, including all Graduate School and departmental requirements.

 Offers of admission are made in late February through early March.
 You will be notified by email when the admissions committee makes an admission decision on your application.
 The decision will also appear in MyStatus.
 Admitted graduate students have through April 15 to respond to an offer of admission.

 Students who accept an offer of admission are required to take diagnostic examinations in music history and music theory prior to registering for their first semester of graduate work.
 The diagnostics are designed to determine the levels of competence that students have in these areas at the time they enter the graduate program.
 Students who are found to be deficient in either of these areas must remove the deficiency by enrolling at the earliest opportunity in the appropriate undergraduate or special remedial course(s), and by passing these courses with a grade of "B" or better.
 Required remedial courses may not count towards degree requirements and may add to a student's overall course load.

-Diagnostic exams for the fall 2017 semester will tentatively be held on August 14-17, 2017, as part of the new graduate student orientation.
+Diagnostic exams for the fall 2021 semester are tentatively scheduled for August 16-18, 2021, as part of the new graduate student orientation.
 Attendance at this orientation is mandatory for all new graduate students.